EhsanulHaque75/Liver-Disease-detection-code/README.md

 ## Dataset Information
 - **Source**: The dataset is related to liver disease detection containing various features based on patients' medical records.
 It is collected from kaggle.
 You can find it from here url: https://www.kaggle.com/datasets/abhi8923shriv/liver-disease-patient-dataset
+Citation
+The dataset used in this study is sourced from Kaggle.
+If anyone wants to reproduce it, you can use the following citation:
+Citation: Abhi8923shriv, & Shrivastava, A. (2023).
+Liver disease patient dataset [Data set].
+Kaggle. https://www.kaggle.com/datasets/abhi8923shriv/liver-disease-patient-dataset
 - **Features**:
   - Age of the patient
   - Gender of the patient